Asymptotic distribution of the maximum interpoint distance in a sample of random vectors with a spherically symmetric distribution: Further comments

-Note that the point process $\Xi$ has infinite intensity, and thus \as{} an infinite number of points, clustering at 0, but \as{} only a finite number of points $|\xi|>\eps$ for any $\eps>0$.
-(This is the reason for regarding the point processes on $\bbR^d\setminus0$ only, since we want the point processes to be locally finite.)
+Note that the point process $\Xi$ has infinite intensity, and thus a.s. an infinite number of points, clustering at 0, but a.s. only a finite number of points $|\xi|>\varepsilon$ for any $\varepsilon>0$.
+(This is the reason for regarding the point processes on $\mathbb R^d\setminus0$ only, since we want the point processes to be locally finite.)

-We leave it as an open problem to find an explicit description of the limit distribution, \ie{} the distribution of $Z_\ga$.
-We do not believe that it is \Frechet, so $\MM_n$ and $M_n$ will (presumably) not have the same type of asymptotic distribution in the \Frechet{} case, unlike the Gumbel and Weibull cases treated above.
+We leave it as an open problem to find an explicit description of the limit distribution, that is, the distribution of $Z_\alpha$.
+We do not believe that it is Fr\'echet, so $M^{(2)}_n$ and $M_n$ will (presumably) not have the same type of asymptotic distribution in the Fr\'echet case, unlike the Gumbel and Weibull cases treated above.

-One reason for the more complicated limit behavior in the \Frechet{} case is that the Poisson approximation argument in \refS{Spf} fails.
-If we define $W_n'$ as there, with a suitable threshold and a suitable truncation (avoiding small $|X_i|$ this time), we can achieve $\E f_n(X_1,X_2)\sim C n^{-2}$ as in \refL{LE}, for a constant $C>0$, but then $\E f_n(X_1,X_2)f_n(X_1,X_3)$ will be of order $n^{-3}$ and there is no analogue of \refL{Lvar}; this ought to mean that $W_n$ does not have an asymptotic Poisson distribution.
+One reason for the more complicated limit behavior in the Fr\'echet case is that the Poisson approximation argument in Section~\ref{Spf} fails.
+If we define $W_n'$ as there, with a suitable threshold and a suitable truncation (avoiding small $|X_i|$ this time), we can achieve $\mathbb {E}f_n(X_1,X_2)\sim C n^{-2}$ as in Lemma~\ref{LE}, for a constant $C>0$, but then $\mathbb{E} f_n(X_1,X_2)f_n(X_1,X_3)$ will be of order $n^{-3}$ and there is no analogue of Lemma~\ref{Lvar}; this ought to mean that $W_n$ does not have an asymptotic Poisson distribution.
 In other words, the problem is that there is too much dependence between pairs with a large distance.

-Furthermore, it can be seen from \refT{Tfrechet} that there is a positive limiting probability that the maximum distance $\MM_n$ is attained between the two vectors $X_{(1)}$ and $X_{(2)}$ with largest length, but it can also be attained (with probability bounded away from 0) by any other pair $X_{(k)}$ and $X_{(l)}$ with given $1\le k<l$.
-This is related to the preceding comment, and may thus also be a reason for the more complicated behavior of $\MM_n$ in the \Frechet{} case.
-(It shows also that there is an asymptotic dependence between $\MM_n$ and $M_n$ which does not exist in the Gumbel and Weibull cases.)
-Moreover, it follows also that, again unlike the Gumbel and Weibull cases, the angle between the maximizing vectors $X_i$ and $X_j$ is not necessarily close to $\pi$ (it can be any angle $>\pi/3$), so it is not enough to use asymptotic estimates as \refL{Lcos}.
+Furthermore, it can be seen from Theorem~\ref{Tfrechet} that there is a positive limiting probability that the maximum distance $M^{(2)}_n$ is attained between the two vectors $X_{(1)}$ and $X_{(2)}$ with largest length, but it can also be attained (with probability bounded away from 0) by any other pair $X_{(k)}$ and $X_{(l)}$ with given $1\le k<l$.
+This is related to the preceding comment, and may thus also be a reason for the more complicated behavior of $M^{(2)}_n$ in the Fr\'echet case.
+(It shows also that there is an asymptotic dependence between $M^{(2)}_n$ and $M_n$ which does not exist in the Gumbel and Weibull cases.)
+Moreover, it follows also that, again unlike the Gumbel and Weibull cases, the angle between the maximizing vectors $X_i$ and $X_j$ is not necessarily close to $\pi$ (it can be any angle $>\pi/3$), so it is not enough to use asymptotic estimates as Lemma~\ref{Lcos}.